keen/keen-tracking.js/README.md

 * `setGlobalProperties` is now handled by the [`extendEvents`](#extend-events) methods
 * `trackExternalLinks` is now handled by the [DOM listeners](#listeners) utility (browser-only)

 Please avoid using these deprecated methods, as they will eventually get axed.
-There are also deprecation messages in place that become visible in the developer console by setting `Keen.debug = true;`.
+Deprecation messages will be visible in the developer console if [debugging](#debugging) is enabled.

 **Additional resources:**